 Done in concert with the removal of student representatives from the Trustee Finance Committee, students were told having representatives on Board would no longer be current practice.
 In fact, the contrary has been and is increasingly true at universities across the United States.

-THE MSCHE recognized it "…as an unusual, if not unique, student organization.
+THE MSCHE recognizes the Union "…as an unusual, if not unique, student organization.
 Run entirely by students, the Union is a justifiable source of pride for the Institute."

 This is important in the context of the abrupt takeover of Athletics by the Division of Student Life, where Dr. Frank Ross cited the recommended practices of the MSCHEC as justification for the removal of the Executive Board from the athletics budgeting process.

 The "new" Rensselaer Union Constitution is approved and a new era of student involvement is ushered in as students become fully involved in all aspects of the Union.